The majority voted in favour of a motion to read the bill a second time.

 Debate in Parliament

-The bill was introduced into the House of Representatives by Labor Party MP Richard Marles on behalf of Labor Party MP Kate Ellis, the Minister for Youth and Minister for Sport.
-Ellis MP said that that the bill delivers “our election commitment to rebuild essential student services and amenities on university campuses”.(Read MP Ellis' contribution here. )
+The bill was introduced by Labor Party MP Kate Ellis, the Minister for Youth and Minister for Sport.
+She said that the bill delivers “the government’s election commitment to rebuild important university student services and to also ensure that students have representation on campus”.(See MP Ellis' full discussion of the bill here. )

 Background to the bill